Kalyvara/NXTheme-CHROMA/README.md

 - **B&W** (base color scheme)
 - **Terra:** earthy colors inspired by Monokai.
 Uses the default layout.
+- **Terra Mint:** less vibrant tones than Terra with grayish brown, mint green and hints of beige.
 - **Aqua:** aquamarine and deep blue colors.
 Uses the default w/ sidebar layout.
 - **Murasaki:** light purple with hints of beige and pale orange.
 Uses the default layout.
 - **Neo Famicom:** gray tones and colored buttons inspired by the SNES console.
 Uses the cards layout.